eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ## 3.4 Relying Party

 This section lists the requirements to be met by Relying Parties:
-- A Relying Party  SHALL implement the protocols specified in Annex 4
+- A Relying Party  SHALL implement the protocols specified in Annex A
 - A Relying Party SHALL validate the authenticity and the integrity of a presented Proof of Age attestation.
 - A Relying Party SHALL validate that the Attestation Provider of a presented Proof of Age attestation is authorized to issue Proof of Age attestations.
 - A Relying Party SHALL evaluate that a presented Proof of Age attestation.